-Jamie Barkhau is owner and founder of CopperTop Farm Inc. and has been involved in the horse community for over 30 years.
-As a junior rider she qualified and competed in all of the national indoor finals including the AHSA medal and ASPCA Maclay.
-She graduated from Miami University with a bachelors in zoology.
-While at Miami she competed successfully on the IHSA team her freshman and sophomore years.
-Freshman year she was part of the IHSA reserve national champion team.
+Jamie Barkhau is owner and founder of Copper Top Farm Inc. and has been involved in the horse community for over 30 years.
+As a junior rider she qualified and competed in all of the national indoor finals including the AHSA Medal and ASPCA Maclay.
+She graduated from Miami University with a Bachelors in Zoology.
+While at Miami she competed successfully on the ISHA team her Freshman and Sophomore years.
+Freshman year she was part of the ISHA Reserve National Champion Team.
 After college she worked for and trained with many top professionals.
-CopperTop Farm was founded in 1998 and Jamie continued to compete as an amateur as well as beginning a Hanoverian breeding program.
+Copper Top Farm was founded in 1998 and Jamie continued to compete as an amateur as well as beginning a Hanoverian breeding program.
 At the same time, she also traveled to Germany many times to purchase young prospects for resale.
 Many of the horses she has bred and sold have gone on to win at all major shows across the country.
-She has been judging local hunter/jumper, IEA, and IHSA shows since 1995.
-She currently breeds and trains young Warmbloods and stands the Hanoverian stallion Santino.
+She has been judging local hunter/jumper, IEA and ISHA shows since 1995.
+She currently breeds and trains young warmbloods and stands the Hanoverian stallion, Santino.

 In 2009, she judged at the Ohio State Fair and in 2010 judged at the Westerner Days Show in Alberta, Canada.
-In 2012 she judged at the North American International Livestock Exposition, and in 2014 and 2017 judged at the Great Celebration in Shelbyville, Tennessee.
-Kay is also an active member of the Tough Enough To Wear Pink Horse Show in Ohio where 100% of the proceeds go to the OhioHealth Foundation at the OhioHealth Arthur G.H.
-Bing, MD, Cancer Center in Columbus, Ohio, for Patient Assistance.
-In those 12 years, this show has donated a little over One Half Million Dollars to Cancer Patient Assistance.
-The show this year will be held again at the World Equestrian Center (Roberts Arena) in Wilmington, Ohio, on September 13, 14, and 15, 2019.
+In 2012 she judged at the North American International Livestock Exposition, and in 2014.
+2017 and 2019 judged at the Great Celebration in Shelbyville, Tennessee.
+Kay is also an active member of the Tough Enough To Wear Pink Horse Show in Ohio where 100% of the proceeds go to the OhioHealth Cancer Care through the OhioHealth Foundation in Columbus, Ohio for Patient Assistance.
+In those 15 years, this show has donated a little over $690,500.00 dollars to Cancer Patient Assistance.
+The show this year will be held at the Champion Center, in Springfield, Ohio, on September 22, 23, 24 and 25, 2022.
 We would love to see you come to the show and have a great time, while helping with THE CAUSE!!
-Come and be a part of ourstart on our 2nd Half A Million Dollars in donations!!